stardog-union/stardog-blog/content/posts/stardog-docs.md

 title = "Unifying Unstructured Data"
 +++

-Our mission is to unify all enterprise data in a single, coherent graph served by Stardog, which includes, crucially at some organizations, *unstructured data*.
+Our mission is to unify all enterprise data in a single, coherent graph managed by Stardog, which includes, crucially at some organizations, *unstructured data*.
 Let's preview upcoming Stardog features to make unstructured data unification much easier. <!--more-->

 ## Documents & Databases

 In the enterprise, data is everywhere.
 Some of it is unstructured text contained in every business document ever written or generated.
-Typically you don't really care whether a pertinent fact needed to do your job exists in a document or database.
-Simply, access to the fact is needed or, increasingly, some software process or system needs to access that fact to perform some analytic or calculation.
+Typically you don't really care whether a pertinent fact exists in a document or database.
+You need a fact to do your job; or, just as often, some software process that fact to perform some analytic or calculation.

 Since Stardog's mission is to unify *all* enterprise data, we can't ignore the billions of enterprise documents that contain vital information.